Feeds:

 Andujar accepted a three-year, $4.5 million deal from the Cardinals after the season.
 In his book “White Rat: A Life in Baseball,” Herzog said, “If it hadn’t been for Andujar and (Bruce) Sutter, we might have finished in last place (in 1984).”

-The next year, Andujar posted 21 wins for the 1985 Cardinals and helped them win the pennant, but he imploded during Game 7 of the World Series, confronting umpire Don Denkinger, and was traded to the Athletics two months later.
+The next year, Andujar posted 21 wins for the 1985 Cardinals, but he imploded during Game 7 of the World Series, confronting umpire Don Denkinger, and was traded to the Athletics two months later.

 Previously: How Joaquin Andujar made like Babe Ruth for Cardinals